bseltz-cohesity/scripts/powershell/viewDR-MT/README.md

                   -inPath '.'
 ```

-## Delete the old views from ClusterA
+## Delete the Old Views from ClusterA

 Use the viewDRdelete.ps1 script to delete the old views from ClusterA